anskarl/druid-docker-cluster/README.md

-# Example Apache Druid cluster
+# Dockerised Apache Druid cluster

 This project demostrates how you can setup a Dockerized example/development [Apache Druid](http://druid.io/) cluster.